erkin/ponysay/README.md

 The package is available in OpenSuSe 13.2 and Factory since 6th april 2014, if you want the individual rpm look [here](http://www.rpmfind.net/linux/rpm2html/search.php?query=ponysay).

 #### Ubuntu
-There is a PPA available, specifically for ponysay, containing packages for all currently supported Ubuntu releases [here](https://launchpad.net/~vincent-c/+archive/ponysay).
+There is a PPA available thanks to 'vincent-c', specifically for ponysay, containing packages for all currently supported Ubuntu releases [here](https://launchpad.net/~vincent-c/+archive/ponysay).

 ### Print a pony fortune upon terminal startup